dougmoscrop/serverless-plugin-log-subscription/README.md

 This plugin adds an `AWS::Logs::LogSubscription` for each of your Lambda functions when enabled.

-Log subscriptions are used to deliver your CloudWatch Logs to a Kinesis stream for futher processing - such as indexing them in a Elasticsearch for 'centralized logging';
+Log subscriptions are used to deliver your CloudWatch Logs to a destination of some kind.
+This may be a CloudWatch Destination resource (which wraps a Kinesis stream) or a Lambda function.

+## Changes In 2.0

+As of 2.0, this plugin will automatically create the `AWS::Lambda::Permission` if your destinationArn is a reference to a Lambda function within your service.

+If you do not want permissions to be created automatically, you can set `addLambdaPermission: false`.

+The addSourceLambdaPermission option has been removed and will throw an error.

 ## Configuration